-Amazon DocumentDB is compatible with MongoDB 3.6 drivers and tools.
+Amazon DocumentDB is compatible with MongoDB 3.6, 4.0, and 5.0 drivers and tools.
 A vast majority of the applications, drivers, and tools that customers already use today with their MongoDB database can be used with Amazon DocumentDB with little or no change.
-Amazon DocumentDB emulates the responses that a client expects from a MongoDB server by implementing the Apache 2.0 open source MongoDB 3.6 and 4.0 APIs on a purpose-built, distributed, fault-tolerant, self-healing storage system that gives customers the performance, scalability, and availability they need when operating mission-critical MongoDB workloads at scale.
+Amazon DocumentDB emulates the responses that a client expects from a MongoDB server by implementing the Apache 2.0 open source MongoDB 3.6, 4.0, and 5.0 APIs on a purpose-built, distributed, fault-tolerant, self-healing storage system that gives customers the performance, scalability, and availability they need when operating mission-critical MongoDB workloads at scale.
 Learn more about supported MongoDB APIs.

 Customers can easily migrate their MongoDB databases on-premises or on Amazon EC2 to Amazon DocumentDB for free (for six months per instance) with virtually no downtime using the Amazon Database Migration Service (DMS).
 With DMS, you can migration from a MongoDB replica set or from a sharded cluster to Amazon DocumentDB.
 For more information, see Migrating to Amazon DocumentDB.